Nicolò Cortese: Life

 Cortese organized several rescue missions during World War II for Jewish people as well as for British prisoners of war and Yugoslavs (prisoners in Italy).
 He began to do this on the personal request of Cardinal Francesco Borgongini Duca.
 But Cortese was bold and continued his work despite knowing that it would bring him into the path of the S.S.; he was later arrested on 13 October 1944.

 The Nazis viewed Cortese as an ideological and practical militant of the Resistance who proved a great threat to them.
 He led this secret network from his confessional in the basilica where people would come pretending to go to confession but used coded language in order to communicate their real requests.
-One example being "I need five eggs": this meant that five people needed identification papers in order to get into Switzerland.
+One example is "I need five eggs": this meant that five people needed identification papers in order to get into Switzerland.
 Another example was "We need three kilos of flour" meaning that three people needed refuge in Padua.

-Members of the Resistance (spies for the Nazis and Fascists) spied on him and decided to bring Cortese to the Gestapo.
-Those spies greeted Cortese outside the basilica in the afternoon at 1:55 pm and offered him a ride in their car.
-Those spies took him to the Gestapo bunker in Piazza Oberdan Trieste where he was subjected to brutal tortures and interrogations with the Nazis pulling out his eyes and cutting his tongue off.
+Gestapo spies infiltrated the Resistance and greeted Cortese outside the basilica in the afternoon at 1:55 pm and offered him a ride in their car.
+They took him to the Gestapo bunker in Piazza Oberdan Trieste where he was subjected to brutal tortures and interrogations with the Nazis pulling out his eyes and cutting his tongue off.
 Cortese was buried alive and died sometime in November; sources suggest his death occurred on 3 November though others pinpoint 15 November.
 His ashes were mixed with those of other victims after his remains were cremated at the Risiera di San Saba in Trieste.

-In 1951 the Padua council named a street in his honor.
-In October 2004 a bust in his honor was unveiled at the basilica.
+In 1951 the Padua council named a street in his honour.
+In October 2004 a bust in his honour was unveiled at the basilica.
 His bronze monument stands near the Franciscan monastery on Cres.